ahmetsoykan/system-design/README.md

 Redirection: (Read Path)
 - Client sends a request to servers, example http://address.com/Q0w
-- Server decodes Q0v value, which will be a logical ID
+- Server decodes Q0v value, which refers to a logical ID
-- checks cache server with ID, if found redirect user to its value(original URL)
+- checks cache server with ID, if found redirects user to its value(original URL)
-- If not found, fallbacks to database and it finds the value there
+- If not found, fallbacks to database and finds the value
-- extends expire date in database with more 90 day
+- extends expire date in database with more 90 day because it has accessed within 90 day
-- writes the value the cache with 30 minute expire time
+- writes the value the cache with 30 minute expiration
-- then it redirects
+- then redirects

 Short URL Generation: (Write Path)
 - Client send a post request to servers, example http://address.com/shorten -d ''
-- Server checks the existence, if found, returns the old short URL info
+- Server checks the existence in database, if found returns the short URL info
-- If not exist, it gets the last generated URL's ID, and increments it by one for auto incrementing
+- If not exist, it gets the last generated URL's ID, and increments it by 1 for auto incrementing
-- encodes this auto-increment, not the URL value.
-It uses like a pointer
+- encodes this auto-increment, not the whole URL value.
+It uses this like a pointer
-- (info) Encoding creates an unique and consistent output from predefined 62 chars, so it can be decoded back to original. (base62 conversion)
+- (info) Encoding creates unique and consistent output from predefined 62 chars, so it can be decoded back to original. (base62 conversion)
-- (info) As the app is using this consistent hashing, it enables us to get more benefits from using caches.
+- (info) As the app is using consistent hashing in that manner, this enables us to get more benefits with caching caches.
 - returns what is created in database

-## Deployment Steps
+## Setup

 This application requires 2 terraform deployments, one for terraform states and one for application itself.